Uniswap/web3-react/README.md

 - `yarn bootstrap`
 - `yarn start`

 In addition to compiling each package in watch mode, this will also spin up [packages/example-next](packages/example-next) on [localhost:3000](http://localhost:3000/).
+(It will also spin up [packages/example-cra](packages/example-cra) on [localhost:3001](http://localhost:3001/), but this is just a skeleton app for testing compatibility.)

 ## Running Tests